dvarrui/teuton-tests/systems.3/03-ssh.dev/assets/README.md

 * Open SSH port 22 on VALUE (client1_ip)

 ## OpenSUSE: student configurations

+Each student must customize their machines according to the teacher's specifications.

 Go to SERVER1 host, and do next:
 * Set hostname to VALUE (server1_hostname)